 It is the ProStream and EdgeIQ implementation for the Mold remote management.

-It forms the core platform around with Mold-IQ tech will be build that will apply ML and Data science to build Mold performance, failure, and usability insights in future.

 PURPOSE

 The purpose of this document is to plan for testing a project named ““Mold Remote Condition Monitoring System”.
 The testing activities involved in this project are test case creation, test case maintenance and test execution of the created and maintained test cases.
 It covers information about the tools to be used and the specific test scenarios that are to be performed.